ComputationalGenomics/FairPRS/README.md

 If started at access point 1, there is no need to add more files as all required files are generated in step 1.

-Access point 2 (`-p 1`) will save files containing PRS scores for each input in the data directory.
+Access point 2 (`--access sumstats`) will save files containing PRS scores for each input in the data directory.
 If `plot_inp_dist` flag activated, it will also save KDE plots for each input with the PRS distributions by population in the results directory.

-For access point 3 (FairPRS), one file containing the following data is required:
+For access point 3 (`--access prs`), one file containing the following data is required:
 - EID - First column contains the sample IDs.
 - PRS - Second column should contain all the PRS scores.
 - Population IDs - Third column should have the phenotype.